web analytics

 This frank assessment is unlikely to sit particularly well with many of the social agents who work with prostitutes and prostitution.
 But the author does not blame, lecture, or scold.
 She acknowledges that social workers and others who work with prostitutes are genuinely interested in helping them.
 The problem is that most of the policies and interventions concerned with prostitution and trafficking are grounded in (a) statistics pulled out of thin air, (b) ideological posturing devoid of knowledge about how migration actually operates, (c) moral evaluations of sex that regard it as fundamentally incomparable with any other human activity, and (d) patronizing understandings of women that ultimately rely on the idea “that poorer women are better off staying at home than leaving and possibly getting into trouble” (p.
 39).

-It’s an uphill, possibly hopeless task to go against the massive tide of uninformed ideas about migration and the sex industry (called in blanket fashion sex trafficking and sex slavery), but a growing number of people are asking questions about images such as this one:
+It’s an uphill, possibly hopeless task to go against the massive tide of uninformed ideas about migration and the sex industry (called in blanket fashion sex trafficking and sex slavery), but a growing number of people are asking questions about images such as this one from the

 All too often even a mild analysis or questioning of the current shrill public discourse on this subject is attacked as monstrous and cruel.
 To the contrary, measured skepticism about such brouhaha is healthy.
 Nathalie Rothschild is commissioning editor of Spiked.
 Her reporting on immigration and migration issues include the following analysis of the UK Home Secretary’s proposal to criminalise clients of sex workers ‘controlled for another’s gain’.
 My own analysis of this legislation appeared in the Guardian as The Shadowy World of Sex Across Borders